Is it time to increase your mushroom dosage? If you’ve been taking mushrooms for a while now, perhaps they’re not hitting quite the same these days.

 There may, however, be some psychological addiction associated with magic mushroom use.
 In other words, you are unlikely to experience physical withdrawal symptoms after stopping chronic mushroom use – unlike classically addictive drugs like opioids.
 However, physiological addiction is also very real, and should not be overlooked.

-Proper dosing of shrooms is tricky because not only do people have different inherent tolerances, but the mushrooms themselves have variable amounts of psilocybin in them.
+Proper dosing of shrooms is tricky because not only do people have different inherent tolerances, but the mushrooms themselves contain variable amounts of psilocybin.

 The most common type of psilocybin-containing mushroom is called Psilocybe cubensis.
-One gram of dried Psilocybe cubensis contains about 10-12 mg of psilocybin.
-However, this can vary depending on growing and processing conditions, and how the mushroom is ultimately consumed.
-For example, lemon tekking will result in a very different bioavailability compared to a brewed tea.
+One gram of dried Psilocybe cubensis typically contains about 10-12 mg of psilocybin.
+However, this can vary depending on growing, processing conditions, and how the mushroom is consumed.
+For example, lemon tekking can affect bioavailability differently compared to brewing the mushrooms into tea.

-For reference, the minimum dose for intoxication (in other words, to feel the effects) averages at about 40 micrograms per kilogram of bodyweight.
-For a 50 kg person/100 lb human, this would work out to a dose of 200 micrograms.
-This does not account for individual variations in tolerance.
-Tolerance is a factor not only of chronic use, but also factors inherent to the individual, such as metabolism and age.
+For reference, the minimum dose to feel the effects averages around 40 micrograms per kilogram of body weight.
+For a 50 kg (110 lb) person, this would work out to 2 mg of psilocybin.
+This doesn't account for individual variations in tolerance, which can be influenced by factors like chronic use, metabolism, and age.

-In scientific research, a low dose is sometimes described as 100 mg/kg, medium as 200 mg/kg, and high as 300 mg/kg.
-Microdosing would be considered less than the intoxicating dose, perhaps somewhere around 25 mg/kg.
+In scientific research, a low dose of dried mushrooms (psilocybe cubensis) is often described as 0.5-1 g, medium as 2-3 g, and high as 3-5 g.
+Microdosing would be considered below the threshold for intoxication, likely around 0.1-0.2 mg per kg of body weight.

 It depends on what you mean by overdose.
 Taking too many shrooms is unlikely to be physically harmful, although it may not be a pleasant experience.
 There is no record of fatalities due to mushroom use alone.
 Mixing with other substances is not advised.
 Furthermore, supposed psychedelic mushroom samples can sometimes be laced with other substances.